aksinghdce/docker_compose_cluster/README.md

 2. Plan:
 Need to fix a concurrency issue in the code.
 The issue can be seen when we try to update the group membership information after receiving the heartbeat from any peer.
 The error is basically a race condition with go maps.

+_*Explanation of the issue: The nodes that are running in State 3 have a problem of coupling between the layer that is responsible for maintaining the membership map and a lower layer that is responsible for sending udp packets to the peers.
+When the node running in State 3 is trying to consolidate the information received from a peer into it's own data structure it complains :" Attempt to read and write map at the same time "*_

 3. Test Plan:
 There is a technical difficulty to impersonate a peer node in the test cases.
 Need to figure out an alternative.